The Smiler: Incidents

+June 2015 incident

-The ride has experienced a number of structural and technical issues since its launch.
-The most serious incident occurred on 2 June 2015, when a loaded train collided with an empty test train, causing serious injuries to a number of riders.
+A major incident occurred on 2 June 2015, when a loaded train collided with an empty test train, causing serious injuries to a number of riders.
 An additional train had recently been added to the circuit when an empty train was dispatched for a test run and stalled mid-ride due to a gust of wind.
 The ride's block system shut down the ride accordingly, but it was overridden by the engineers on duty, as they were unaware there was now an additional train present that had stalled.
 This allowed the following train, loaded with passengers, to collide with the stalled train.

-Two riders sat in the front row required leg amputations.
-Subsequently, Merlin Entertainments decided to close The Smiler, Saw – The Ride at Thorpe Park, and two other roller coasters at Chessington World of Adventures (all of which have since reopened) while safety protocols and procedures were evaluated.
+Two of the riders sitting in the front row required leg amputations.
+Varney released a public statement stating:

+Subsequently, Merlin Entertainments decided to temporarily close Saw – The Ride at Thorpe Park and two other roller coasters at Chessington World of Adventures while safety protocols and procedures were evaluated for its multi-car roller coasters.
 The Health and Safety Executive (HSE) served a Prohibition Notice upon the Smiler, preventing the ride's use until remedial action had been completed.
 On 27 July 2015, it was stated by Merlin Entertainments chief executive Nick Varney that The Smiler would "not be opening this summer".
-The Health and Safety Executive (HSE) initiated a criminal investigation.
+The Health and Safety Executive initiated a criminal investigation.

-In the incident's aftermath, Alton Towers and its owner Merlin Entertainments allegedly observed a drop in revenue and visitor numbers, which they claim influenced their decision to eliminate up to 190 jobs at the theme park.
-Six rides were closed during the 2016 season as a result of the crash.
-Varney released a public statement stating:
+Alton Towers and its owner Merlin Entertainments observed a drop in revenue and visitor numbers in the incident's aftermath.
+Due to the financial impacts of the incident, up to 190 jobs at the park were reportedly made redundant and six other rides remained closed during the following 2016 season.

-The ride eventually reopened on 19 March 2016 for the start of the 2016 season with additional safety features.
+The ride eventually reopened on 19 March 2016 with additional safety features.
 Merlin Attractions Operations Ltd was prosecuted by the HSE at North Staffordshire Justice Centre on 22 April 2016, in which the firm pleaded guilty.
 On 27 September 2016, after a two-day hearing at Stafford Crown Court, Judge Michael Chambers QC fined Merlin Entertainments £5 million; the value of the fine was reduced by one third from £7.5 million as credit for the guilty plea.
 In September 2018, Vicky Balch and Leah Washington, who lost their legs on the ride after the crash in June 2015, sued Merlin Attractions Operations Ltd for negligence and/or breach of statutory duty.